Finding the Best Places to Retire Since 2006!

 Cons: The earthquake risk is 750% above the national average.
 Some parts of town have a significant homeless population.

 Notes: Davis is not in an area with a high wildfire risk, but smoke from fires in surrounding areas can drift into town.
 The city has a reputation as a friendly place.
+Home prices have decreased 3% since last year, and the population has remained steady during the last decade.

 Is California Considered Tax Friendly for Retirement?
 No